upgini/upgini/README.md

 - Pandas dataframe representation

 ### 🧹 Search dataset validation
-We validate and clean search initialization dataset uder the hood:
+We validate and clean search initialization dataset under the hood:
 ✂️ Check you *search keys* columns format
 ✂️ Check dataset for full row duplicates.
 If we find any, we remove duplicated rows and make a note on share of row duplicates
 ✂️ Check inconsistent labels  - rows with the same record keys (not search keys!) but different labels, we remove them and make a note on share of row duplicates